BUT-BOURG-25-26/projet-godot-but3-lucas-devanlay/README.md

 Title generated via:
 	[textstudio](https://www.textstudio.com/logo/editable-celeste-game-logo-705#google_vignette)

-CelesteRunner was not made by or otherwise know of Extremely OK Games or any of it's team members This game is open source and made for all to access and edit for free and only made with elements available freely on line or in the above mentione games
+CelesteRunner was not made by or otherwise known of Extremely OK Games or any of its team members This game is open source and made for all to access and edit for free and only made with elements available freely online or in the above-mentioned games

 Link to the trailer [here](https://youtu.be/TAdvwGCY4hoµ)